Job Flow Index

 This chart shows the number of new job adverts posted each month across all sectors and platforms.
 Multiple adverts can be posted per job, but this data indicates the volume of active adverts per month.

-The number of job adverts posted increased by 9% in March.
+The number of job adverts posted remained broadly flat in May, increasing by less than 1% month-on-month.

 Quality Applications Per Job

-The number of quality applications per job stayed the same in March.
+The number of quality applications per new advert remained steady at 6 in May.

 Application Source

-The source of applications for your agency's job is a good indicator of the strength of your agency's brand presence and candidate loyalty.
+The source of applications for your agency’s jobs is a good indicator of the strength of your agency’s brand presence and candidate loyalty.

 Applications from re-engaged candidates

-87% of applications from re-engaged candidates were generated by Job Alerts in March.
+87% of applications from re-engaged candidates were generated by Job Alerts in May and 13% from Email Campaigns.

 Candidate applications from web sources